3lvis/DATASource/README.md

 DATASource
 =================================

-How much does it take to insert a NSManagedObject into CoreData and show it in your UITableView in an animated way (using NSFetchedResultsController, of course)?
+How much does it take to insert a NSManagedObject into Core Data and show it in your UITableView in an animated way (using NSFetchedResultsController, of course)?

 100 LOC?
 200 LOC?
 300 LOC?